jithingithub99/netcat-usage/README.md

  We can get the ip using  `` k get pod prometheus-bkp-pod -n monitoring ``

-Verify data has been copied from kubernetes pod to destination system
+Verify data has been copied from kubernetes pod to destination pod